sebamarynissen/javascript/README.md

 ## Arrow Functions

   <a name="arrows--use-them"></a><a name="8.1"></a>
-  - [8.1](#arrows--use-them) When you must use an anonymous function (as when passing an inline callback), use arrow function notation. eslint: [`prefer-arrow-callback`](https://eslint.org/docs/rules/prefer-arrow-callback.html), [`arrow-spacing`](https://eslint.org/docs/rules/arrow-spacing.html)
+  - [8.1](#arrows--use-them) When you must use an anonymous function (as when passing an inline callback), prefer arrow function notation. eslint: [`prefer-arrow-callback`](https://eslint.org/docs/rules/prefer-arrow-callback.html), [`arrow-spacing`](https://eslint.org/docs/rules/arrow-spacing.html)

     > Why?
 It creates a version of the function that executes in the context of `this`, which is usually what you want, and is a more concise syntax.

-    > Why not?
-If you have a fairly complicated function, you might move that logic out into its own named function expression.
+There are cases though where this is **not** desirable, such as when working with d3.

     ```javascript
     // bad
     [1, 2, 3].map(function (x) {
-      const y = x + 1;
+      let y = x + 1;
       return x * y;
     });

     // good
     [1, 2, 3].map((x) => {
-      const y = x + 1;
+      let y = x + 1;
       return x * y;
     });
     ```